 Existing L(18)

-Is it optional for districts or required that districts (not NYSED) manually adjust student-growth scores to assign co-teachers?
-Is another option not to assign student growth scores to either teacher; that is, to place the teachers in the “exclude” category in the data submission?

-SED recognizes that not all districts will know the proportion of instruction administered by both teachers in a co-teaching situation in 2011-2012, but encourages districts to assign growth scores in cases where these proportions are known.
+How should districts report multiple teachers who are simultaneously assigned to a course section (i.e., co-teachers)?

 For the 2011-12 school year, districts are required to report only those teachers who are assigned to a course each day that the course meets.
 In other words, teachers who push in to courses or pull students out of courses for supplemental instructional are not required to be reported during 2011-12.
 For example, it is required to report more than one teacher as assigned to a course section if two general education teachers or a general education and a special education teacher share instructional responsibility for a course’s student learning outcomes.